With the news of more and more reported cases of coronavirus appearing around the world every day, it is natural to be anxious and nervous.

 How can I avoid contracting coronavirus?

+Knowing what is coronavirus and how it is transmitted is the first step to avoiding it.
 Because coronavirus (COVID-19) is passed on through droplets that are on surfaces, you should make sure you wash your hands thoroughly and frequently with soap.
 Use an alcohol-based hand sanitizer or rub during the day, especially if you have been out in public places.

 Avoid touching your face, mouth, and eyes during the day.

-Cover your nose and mouth if you are coughing or sneezing, and wash your hands afterwards.
+Cover your nose and mouth if you are coughing or sneezing and wash your hands afterwards.